 NORTH CHARLESTON, S.C.
-(AP) -- About two dozen protesters have gathered in North Charleston as a congressional committee opens a hearing on the National Labor Relations Board complaint against Boeing.
+(AP) — A congressional committee is holding a hearing on the National Labor Relations Board complaint against Boeing.